 - Translation is consistent across the site.

 - Changes to any pages in future, such as might be needed when target search terms are updated, do not require a complete re-translation.

-Nevertheless, the majority of companies still use a stand-alone translation agency to create and manage the entirety of their international digital campaigns without considering optimisation of key terms for the market.
+Nevertheless, the majority of companies still use a stand-alone translation agency to create and manage the entirety of their international digital campaigns without considering optimization of key terms for the market.

 Translation and technical SEO translation are different activities that require different training and skill sets.

-Example: A car hire company expands into France
+Example: a car rental company expands into France

-A UK car hire company is expanding into France and is starting to explore French search terms in order to inform its search marketing strategy.
-Back in the UK, the company has already identified the following terms that its customers use in search engines in order to find companies offering this service:
+A US car rental company is expanding into France and is starting to explore French search terms in order to inform its search marketing strategy.
+Back in the US, the company has already identified the following terms that its customers use in search engines in order to find companies offering this service:

 In this case, it is likely that both human and automated translators would reduce these sixteen possible combinations down to one or two phrases – “location de voiture”, for example.
 Both are trained to find the ‘best match’ between words and phrases through which they can transport meaning from one language to another.

-Find out next week why localisation doesn’t end with translating your website – localisation also covers a broad range of other issues that are integral to a successful international digital marketing campaign.
+Find out next week why localization doesn’t end with translating your website – localization also covers a broad range of other issues that are integral to a successful international digital marketing campaign.